-RMA Exam 2023 Free Practice Test AMT [UPDATED]: The RMA (Registered Medical Assistant) test is conducted by the American Medical Technologists (AMT).
+RMA Exam Practice Test 2024 [UPDATED]: The RMA (Registered Medical Assistant) test is conducted by the American Medical Technologists (AMT).
 You can try our free RAM Practice Test review questions and answers to become a Certified RMA.

 Like the CMA exam, this test is intended to evaluate the entry-level competencies of medical assistants.
 It assesses the skills and knowledge needed to perform the medical assistant’s job duties, as designated by subject matter experts